 Who funds the Tigard-Tualatin Family Resource Center?

 The Tigard-Tualatin Family Resource Center was funded by the Washington County Commission on Children and Families for almost 20 years.
-The Tigard Tualatin School District currently funds and provides in-kind support that make the program possible.
+The Tigard Tualatin School District currently funds and provides in-kind supports that make the program possible.
 In addition, grants and donations from community partners allow the center to enhance the services offered to families.

 Are resource center staff a part of the school district?

 Yes, resource center staff are school district employees.